-To work off-line using an instance of a ChAS database that resides on a shared server:
+Working off-line using a ChAS database that resides on a shared server

 - Connect to the shared ChAS DB server click Preferences → Edit Application Configuration, ChAS DB server tab.
 For details on connecting to another ChAS DB, see "Connecting to a remote ChAS DB server" on page 445. - 2.
 Follow the procedure to perform a back up, locate the back up, then copy it to your local computer. - 3.
 Return to Preferences → Edit Application Configuration, ChAS DB server tab, then click on the default to redirect to your local ChAS DB server.